darthsimpus/ASOC/README.md

 1. ClassicalSNNGenerator.ipynb
 It contains the codes to generate Spiking Neural Networks.
-This file is used to make the pre-trained network of the proposed DSQ-Net model for the different datasets.
+This file is used to make the pre-trained network of the proposed SQNN model for the different datasets.
 It is a classical Sequential model, which consists of the following:
 (a).
 Linear Layer: It comprises 784 input features,